Fire Warden Training

 The theory would cover all of the above topics and would normally be delivered by an ex fire service officer or other suitably qualified person, with student numbers normally limited to about 12 or 15 people per group.

-The practical session is where the fun begins, with students normally allowed to try out a few different types of fire extinguishers on a simulated live fire.
+The practical fire training session is where the fun begins, with students normally allowed to try out a few different types of fire extinguishers on a simulated live fire.

 The simulated fire is normally a propane gas rig that propels gas into a fabricated steel mock-up of a computer monitor, waste paper bin, or other such item that may be found in the workplace, with the fire warden extinguishing it as the trainer gradually cuts of the gas supply.